 Lung diseases are conditions in which some function of the lung is adversely affected.
-In some cases, the problem is in the gas exchange process at the membrane between the alveoli and blood – impeding efficient uptake of oxygen and removal of carbon dioxide.
-In other cases, the problem is the inability of the bronchial system to effectively deliver air to the alveoli – possibly due to blockage of the branches of the bronchial tree or due to compromised ability of the chest muscles to expand and contract enough to move air through the bronchial tree to the alveoli.
-Sometimes the problem is the inability of the lung to remove or detoxify foreign substances – possibly because of an underlying deficiency or because the amount of these substances has overwhelmed the lungs' defense systems.
+Problems with the tiny air sacs (alveoli) may hamper the efficient uptake of oxygen and removal of carbon dioxide.
+Blockages in branches of the bronchial tree or conditions that inhibit chest muscle expansion or contraction may interfere with the delivery of air through the bronchial tree to the alveoli.
+Sometimes the problem is the inability of the lung to remove or detoxify foreign substances, possibly because of an underlying deficiency or because the amount of these substances has overwhelmed the lungs' defense systems.

-Pulmonary fibrosis is a lung disease characterized by damage and scarring to the tissues between the air sacs, inflammation of the air sacs, and stiffening of the lungs.
-Causes of pulmonary fibrosis include:
+Pulmonary fibrosis is a lung disease characterized by damage and scarring to the tissues of the lungs, including those between and supporting the air sacs.
+In many cases, the cause of the inflammation and stiffening is unknown but may include:

-- Occupational or environmental exposure to small particles; this includes repeated exposure to inorganic substances such as asbestos, coal, beryllium, and silica
+- Occupational or environmental exposure to small particles, including repeated exposure to inorganic substances such as asbestos, coal, beryllium, and silica

-- Repeated exposure to organic substances such as moldy hay, animal droppings, and grain dust can cause hypersensitivity pneumonitis and eventually lead to pulmonary fibrosis.
+- Repeated exposure to organic substances such as moldy hay, animal droppings, and grain dust that causes hypersensitivity pneumonitis, an allergic reaction, that eventually leads to pulmonary fibrosis

 - Chemicals and drugs that are toxic to the lungs

 - Unknown (idiopathic)

 Infections can occur primarily in the lungs, may affect the entire body, including the lungs, or may develop in the pleura, which are the membranes surrounding the lungs.
 They may be acute or chronic and be caused by bacteria, viruses, and more rarely, fungi.